Are Your Health Care Choices Costing You?

 When a sudden illness or injury strikes, do you have a plan of action?
 Are you aware of treatment options available to you?
 Having basic knowledge of medical resources is crucial to your physical and financial well-being.

-Unfortunately, only 12 percent of adults meet this requirement.
+Unfortunately, only 12% of American adults have basic health literacy skills.
 Most of the general population is operating at a deficit when it comes to their health care needs and how to get them met in the most cost-effective way possible.

 Imagine it’s a busy weeknight and you’re at home preparing dinner.
 You’re exhausted, but you promised the kids you’d make their favorite meal.
 While chopping ingredients, you get distracted and cut your finger.
 The appendage is intact, but you may need stitches.
 What do you do?

 A more informed member might opt for a more affordable alternative such as an urgent care center.
 You’d receive the same vital treatment for a fraction of the cost.
-Studies show individuals with limited health literacy use more emergency services and are hospitalized at a higher rate.
-With the average emergency room claim hovering at $1,368, it’s a high price to pay.
+Studies show individuals with limited health literacy use more emergency services and are hospitalized at a higher right.
+With the average emergency room claim hovering around $1,000 for individuals with health insurance, it’s a high price to pay.

 Unfortunately, the buck doesn’t stop at the ER.
 Lack of knowledge can also lead to higher fees from your primary care doctors.
-In a recent survey of 2,106 U.S. physicians, most believe that over-treating patients is a common practice.
-That means ordering unnecessary tests and procedures that lead to greater out-of-pocket costs.
+In a recent survey of more than 2,000 U.S. physicians, most believe that over-treating patients is a common practice.
+That means ordering unnecessary tests and procedures that lead to greater out-of-pocket costs for patients.